-The MHSA itself created ongoing funding for much needed improvements in California's mental health2 care delivery, including:
+The MHSA itself created ongoing funding for much needed improvements in California's mental health care delivery, including:

-- Prevention and early intervention - Innovation in all aspects of our mental health systems - Culturally competent and linguistically congruent care - Reduction of inequities and disparities - Collaboration across mental health providers, state, federal and local governments, and community partners - Local focus on outcome-driven, consumer-centered3 care
+- Prevention and early intervention - Innovation in all aspects of our mental health systems - Culturally competent and linguistically congruent care - Reduction of inequities and disparities - Collaboration across mental health providers, state, federal and local governments, and community partners - Local focus on outcome-driven, consumer-centered care

 To advance these commitments over the last four years, the Commission has worked in partnership with communities, other public agencies, and the private sector to accelerate learning, offer technical assistance, leverage some \$800 million in Innovation funds and more than \$400 million in incentive grants.
 The Commission grew the State's Early Psychosis Intervention Plus programs, supported the creation of the Office of Suicide Prevention, empowered the advocacy efforts of eight underserved and vulnerable communities, and rapidly deployed some \$150 million statewide to support mental health wellness programs in schools.
-Through all of these efforts, the Commission worked with its partners to raise awareness and elevate expectations for a maturing mental health system focused on prevention, recovery and resilience in all communities.

-and wellbeing, which could include services for mental and behavioral health including substance use disorder, physical health, housing, or other needs.
+Through all of these efforts, the wellbeing, which could include services for mental and behavioral health including substance use disorder, physical health, housing, or other needs.
+Consumer-centered care is designed and tailored to meet the needs and priorities of the populations it serves.
+It ensures access to safe, quality and appropriate services and supports from prevention through treatment.

-1 Transformational change refers to the necessary restructuring and redesign of the mental health system and care delivery models in California needed to align policy, funding, programs and interventions to ensure everyone who needs mental health care has access to and receives effective and culturally competent care.
+&lt;sup>1 Transformational change refers to the necessary restructuring and redesign of the mental health system and care delivery models in California needed to align policy, funding, programs and interventions to ensure everyone who needs mental health care has access to and receives effective and culturally competent care.